 The Garden Party committee plans our annual August Garden Party.
 The Garden Party is our annual membership drive where non-members join us for the night and learn more about our club.
 It's also a great way for members to reconnect with each other after the summer months.

 The main fundraiser for the Club is the Kids Sale, which is held twice a year, in the Fall and the Spring.
 The sale offers a great selection of gently used baby and kids' clothing, toys, and equipment.
 The Kids Sale committee handles a multitude of tasks including: publicity, organizing the sellers, arranging for donations, renting materials and equipment, setting up and working the sale.
-The committee is asked to work all three shifts of the sale, but also gets priority shopping before the public and the rest of the club!
+The committee is asked to work all three shifts of the sale, but also gets priority shopping before the public and the rest of the club on Friday night.

 Labor of Love